govenius/pdata/README.rst

 The main goals are to provide an interface that:

   * Maximizes the amount of automatically stored metadata, without relying on the experimenter specifying which values are worthy of saving.
-  * Is "procedural" rather than "functional" in terms of the API the experimenter sees, as procedural programming tends to be easier to understand for a typical experimental physicist who is not a thoroughly trained programmer.
+  * Is "procedural" rather than "functional" in terms of the API the experimenter sees, as procedural programming tends to be easier to understand for a typical experimental physicist.
   * The API aims to be self-explanatory, wherever possible.

 In practice, the experimenter calls an explicit :code:`add_points(<new